michaelfester/docs/docs/reference/components/rating-component.md

 ## Data

-Select which column to store the users’ ratings.
+Select which column to store the users' ratings.
 The Rating component will write a simple number value to your data source.
 If you want ratings to be specific for each user then you can use [User-specific Columns](/docs/user-specific-columns).

 {% figure src="/docs/reference/components/rating-component/image%20(4).png" caption="" /%}